Ultan-Kearns/ultan-kearns/README.md

 Here you will find:

-+ My college projects for both my BSc and Postgraduate course
++ My college projects for  my Bachelors, Postgraduate, and Masters courses
 + Personal Projects I'm currently working on in my spare time

 Here's some facts about me in case you're looking for a quick rundown :smile: